ibra-kdbra/Cpp_Projects/README.md

 #

 ### [PackSend](./packsend/)
-A small utility to construct packets from various data sources and output them to sockets, serial ports or files.
+A small utility for constructing packets from various data sources and outputting them to sockets, serial ports, or files.
 <div align="right">
 <a href="#projects-titles"> 📚 </a>
 </div>